Say it Like a Scot

 Gonna No Dae That (stop doing that) - Is someone winding you up?
 “Gonna no dae that eh?”
 Made famous by the lighthouse keepers Duncan and Malcolm in the TV show Chewin’ the Fat.
 If you haven’t seen it, watch it!

 A wee mindin' (a gift for no reason) - If you want to buy a wee present to cheer your pal up then get her a wee mindin'.
-We sell lots of wee mindin's here at Neon Gray!
+I sell lots of wee mindin's here at Neon Gray!

 Haste Ye Back! (come back soon)